cosmos/cosmos-sdk/docs/architecture/adr-043-interchain-identifiers.md

 - Can immediately be extended by a family of DID-related  specifications, such as Verifiable Credentials and Authorization Capabilities.
 - Immediately compatible with the extensive tooling (such as wallets) which has already been built for the DID ecosystem.
 - Cosmos application chains have the option to either adopt the IID specification to create their own IID DID Method, or or use did:cosmos to add DIDs to their application chain, without needing to formally specify a new DID Method.
+-- This means that Cosmos will almost certainly become the easiest way for someone to create a ledger-based DID namespace they control.
+This will be particularly true for a did:cosmos method usable for more than just on-chain assets, available through the Cosmos SDK.

 ### Neutral